JasiekKaczmarczyk/custom-nn-library-from-scratch/README.md

 # Neural Network Library from Scratch
-Custom neural network library from scratch inspired by [PyTorch](https://github.com/pytorch/pytorch) and [Micrograd](https://github.com/karpathy/micrograd) to learn more about how neural network frameworks work under the hood.
+Custom neural network library from scratch inspired by [PyTorch](https://github.com/pytorch/pytorch) and [Micrograd](https://github.com/karpathy/micrograd) I made to learn more about how neural network frameworks work under the hood.

 ## Tensor
 Implements main datatype with built-in autograd engine.
 Tensor datatype is wrapper around numpy array.